02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 Zwift offers several exciting ways to make the most of your indoor training time, whether you’re on your bike or the treadmill.
 Here’s a primer on all you need to know about using Zwift with TrainingPeaks to get the most out of Watopia.

-This article has been updated as of March of 2020.
 For cyclists and triathletes, training indoors is usually seen as a lonely and potentially boring task.
 But riding the trainer or running on the treadmill is often required for ambitious athletes due to bad weather, short days, a lack of suitable roads, or a desire to execute a workout as perfectly as possible.

-For coaches and athletes who have their goals and training plans mapped out in TrainingPeaks, Zwift has several integrated tools that can make it easy and fun to stick to your cycling and running plans.
+For coaches and athletes who have their goals and training plans mapped out in TrainingPeaks, Zwift has several integrated tools that make it easy and fun to stick to your cycling and running plans.

-How to Start Using Zwift with TrainingPeaks
+How to Start Using Zwift With TrainingPeaks

-To begin using Zwift with TrainingPeaks you’ll start by connecting your accounts.
+To begin using Zwift with TrainingPeaks, you’ll start by connecting your accounts.
 Once you have created a Zwift account you can navigate to my.zwift.com/profile/connections and find the TrainingPeaks section.
 Click “connect” and enter your TrainingPeaks username and password.
 That’s it!

 A note for Garmin users: if you are already using the Garmin Connect Autosync, you may be tempted to just sync your Zwift account to Garmin Connect, but Garmin Connect won’t “pass on” workouts from Zwift to TrainingPeaks to avoid potential duplicate workouts, so you’ll want to set up the Zwift sync to both Garmin Connect and TrainingPeaks individually.